d3ward/b2ntp/README.md

 - Customizable colors, background and layout
 - Simple sidebar Weather Widget with OpenWeatherMap API

+## Installing

+- Download latest build from [releases](https://github.com/d3ward/b2ntp/releases)
+- From your chromium browser go on extensions page and enable dev mode
+- Load the zip file or the unzipped folder
+- Enjoy !

 ## Contributing

 If you have a suggestion or want to report a bug feel free to share it by opening an issue